 June and Stan were both appointed as Purple Angel World Dementia Ambassadors (October 2013) for the purpose of promoting world wide awareness of Alzheimer's and the dementia diseases.
 Such an awareness will in turn promote funding for research to find a cure and to promote proper care practices.
 June was appointed an honorary Purple Angel Ambassador with Stan as her representative in order to promote her many charitable programs that all have an Alzheimer's and dementia awareness connection.
 June is the only resident of Heaven to have received this honor...and who actually lives among the Angels...The Purple Angel world headquarters is in Devon, United Kingdom.

-* Data from Content Management System program (Joomla) and the site hosts data.
+* Data from Content Management System program (Joomla) and foreign visits from the site hosts data.